You can create a file

 How often do we store queries in FTL's database [minutes]?

-Specify path and filename of FTL's SQLite3 long-term database.
+Specify the path and filename of FTL's SQLite3 long-term database.
 Setting this to

 DBFILE= disables the database altogether